-In part 2 of an interview with acclaimed Scottish superhero comics writer Grant Morrison, he talks with PWCW talks about his attraction to teh superhero genre, his work on DC’s Final Crisis series, a new Batman series coming in the spring and new work to be published by Vertigo.
+In part 2 of an interview with acclaimed Scottish superhero comics writer Grant Morrison, he talks with PWCW about his attraction to the superhero genre, his work on DC’s Final Crisis mini-series, a new Batman series coming in the spring, and new work to be published by Vertigo.
 The first part of the interview is located here.

 PWCW: How do you think the superhero concept and the ways in which some writers approach superheroes have changed over the decades?

 GM: Immeasurably.
 Superhero comics, like all pop trash art, tend to function as reliable barometers of cultural change.
 You have only to look at the different versions of Superman in each decade since his creation—the ferocious, feisty Socialist reformer of the Depression years became the upstanding law-abiding super-cop of the 40s, then the cosmic-suburban ‘dad’ of the 50s, the endlessly shape-changing ‘LSD’ Superman of the 60s, the troubled seeker of the 70s, the confident yuppie of the 80s, each step of the way matching, reflecting and, in some cases, even predicting social change.